 Tomorrow, it’s back to minimalism as usual with a new essay: A Minimalist’s Thoughts On Money.
 You can subscribe by email to ensure that you don’t miss it.

 A Thank You Letter

 First, I want to say thank you to everyone who supported the launch of my new book.
-By the time this hits the web, Days After the Crash will have been downloaded by 10,000 people, for which I’m incredibly pleased.
-That’s why I’ve decided to make the book FREE for three more days (6/21-6/23) if you somehow missed out.
-After that, it’s a steal at $3.99 (print version is $7.99).
+By the time this hits the web, Days After the Crash will have been downloaded by 10,000 people, for which I’m very pleased.

 Most New York Times bestsellers sell 5,000-15,000 copies in their first week, so 10,000 copies in two days was beyond my expectations (as was beating some dead guys).
 And while 10,000 copies is impressive, I’m not asking you to be impressed by the number.
 Don’t be.
 The number itself is meaningless.

 I once had a boss tell me “giving is not selling,” and I agree with that sentiment (the book was free).
 Good thing I’m not worried about selling then.
 Convincing someone to download or buy a book is one thing; getting them to take the time to read it is another (we’ve all paid good money for a book we’ve never opened).

 Thus, I’m not grateful for 10,000 sales.
 I’m grateful for—indebted to—everyone who reads what I write.
 I write to be read, and I appreciate all of you who read my words.
 Thank you for giving me a purpose.
 I’m equally grateful for the stellar 5-star reviews that are spilling in; I’m delighted by the breathtaking reactions to my prose.

 My Whole Process